 Festas do Tabuleiros of Tomar

-If you’re fortunate enough to visit Tomar in early July of every four years, you’ll have the chance to witness one of Portugal’s most unique and colorful festivals: the Festa dos Tabuleiros (Festival of the Trays).
+Suppose you’re fortunate enough to visit Tomar in early July of every four years (2026 is the next year).
+In that case, you’ll have the chance to witness one of Portugal’s most unique and colorful festivals: the Festa dos Tabuleiros (Festival of the Trays).
 This centuries-old tradition, also known as Festa do Divino Espírito Santo (Feast of the Divine Holy Spirit), transforms Tomar into a riot of colors, flowers, and celebration.

 The rituals of the Festa dos Tabuleiros date back to the 14th century and blend pagan fertility rites with Christian tradition.
 The highlight of the festival is the Grand Procession, where hundreds of women parade through the streets balancing elaborate “tabuleiros” on their heads.
 These tabuleiros are towering headdresses made of 30 stacked pieces of bread, adorned with flowers, and crowned with a cross or a dove symbolizing the Holy Spirit.